korintic/UnityEditorScripts/README.md

 - [ ] Add support for Undo

 ### Control RectTransform
-For bypassing the Unity bug that sometimes recttransform fields stay locked if you delete a layout element or group component.
+For bypassing the Unity bug that sometimes recttransform fields stay locked if you delete a layout element or group component.\
-Issue tracker shows that this bug should be fixed by Unity in 2018.3 beta but this editor script offers a workaround for other versions of Unity.
+Issue tracker shows that this bug should be fixed by Unity in 2018.3 beta but this editor script offers a workaround for other versions of Unity.\
-Target Transform fields updates the transforms imidiately and Source Transform allows for setting specific values before applying them.
+Target Transform fields updates the transforms immediately and Source Transform allows for setting specific values before applying them.

 ![Control RectTransform](https://github.com/korintic/UnityEditorScripts/blob/master/Images/ControlRectTransform.png "ControlRectTransform.cs")